 - (i) Alkhair Capital Saudi Arabia (ACS): The Group had originally invested SR 102 million representing 34% of the paid-up share capital of ACS and during 2019, ACS increased the paid-up share capital by additional SR 700 million.
-The Group has acquired additional capital by investing SR 320 million and accordingly, the original investment of SR 102 million has been revised to SR 422 million to reflect the change in capital investment of the Group with ACS which currently represents 42.2% ownership interest.
-This investment has been accounted for as investment in associate under equity method of accounting. - (ii) Khozam Real Estate Development Company (KDC): The Group investment in KDC is 66.5% with Jeddah Development and Urban Regeneration Company (JDURC).
+The Group has acquired additional capital by investing SR 320 million and accordingly, the investment is currently carried at SR 422 million which represents 42.2% equity interest.
+This investment has been classified as associate and accounted for under equity method. - (ii) Khozam Real Estate Development Company (KDC): The Group investment in KDC is 66.5% with Jeddah Development and Urban Regeneration Company (JDURC).
 As per the arrangements, the power to govern the financial and operating activities which affect the returns of KDC is jointly bestowed with the shareholders.
-Accordingly, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in KDC is accounted for as investment in joint venture under equity method of accounting.

-The KDC investment include SR 359 million as capital contributions fully paid in cash and SR 172 million premium paid to obtain exclusive right to participate in the Khozam project development The management believes that the value of the total investment in KDC has not impaired.
+Accordingly, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in KDC is accounted for as investment in joint venture under equity method. - The KDC investment include SR 359 million as capital contributions fully paid in cash and SR 172 million premium paid to obtain exclusive right to participate in the Khozam project development.
+Based on assessment, the management believes that the value of the total investment in KDC has not impaired. - (iii) Dar Global PLC (DGPLC): On 28 February 2023, Dar Global PLC, an indirectly wholly owned subsidiary of the Group, had listed its shares on the London Stock Exchange's main market for listed securities.
+Dar Global PLC offered 21,621,612 ordinary shares for subscription through a private placement at a price of USD 3.33 per share with a total value of USD 72 million.
+Due to issuance of new 21,621,612 shares by Dar Global PLC through private placement at the time of listing, the Group's equity interest diluted from 100% to 88%.
+Furthermore, due to listing requirements, the Group has lost control of the entity but exercise significant influence, hence the investment has been classified as associate and accounted for under equity method.